9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ::::

 This new `Regex` data types consists of two parts.
-The first is an abstract `ForeignPtr`, that we\'ll use to manage the underlying `pcre` data allocated in C. The second component is a strict `ByteString`, which is the string representation of the regular expression that we compiled.
-By keeping it the user-level representation of the regular expression handy inside the `Regex` type, it\'ll be easier to print friendly error messages, and show the `Regex` itself in a meaningful way.
+The first is an abstract `ForeignPtr`, that we'll use to manage the underlying `pcre` data allocated in C. The second component is a strict `ByteString`, which is the string representation of the regular expression that we compiled.
+By keeping it the user-level representation of the regular expression handy inside the `Regex` type, it'll be easier to print friendly error messages, and show the `Regex` itself in a meaningful way.